Alexander O'Neal: The Time (1980–1981)

-1985–present: solo career
+Debut solo album (1985–1987)

 In 1985, O'Neal released his self-titled debut album under the production of Jimmy Jam and Terry Lewis as well as Monte Moir.
 It included three singles that reached the Top 20 of the R&B Singles Chart.

+After release, the album was received favourably by the majority of music critics.
+One of O'Neal's most commercially successful solo albums, in the United States it went on to peak at number 92 on the Billboard 200 and number 21 on Top R&B/Hip-Hop Albums.
+The album launched four charting singles in the United Kingdom.
+"If You Were Here Tonight" peaked at number 13 on the UK Singles Chart; "A Broken Heart Can Mend" peaked at number 53; "What's Missing" at number 90; "You Were Meant to Be My Lady (Not My Girl)" at number 98.
+In the UK, the album sold more than 100,000 copies and was certified gold by the BPI.

 The same year, he also scored his first R&B Top 10 single with "Saturday Love", a duet with Cherrelle from her High Priority album.
-The song peaked at #2 on the R&B chart and #26 on the pop chart, while also beginning a string of UK hit singles for O'Neal by peaking at #6 on the UK Singles Chart in early 1986.
-This UK success continued when "If You Were Here Tonight", which had previously peaked at #81, re-entered the charts to reach #13 in March 1986.
+The song peaked at No. 2 on the R&B chart and No. 26 on the pop chart, while also beginning a string of UK hit singles for O'Neal by peaking at No. 6 on the UK Singles Chart in early 1986.
+This UK success continued when "If You Were Here Tonight", which had previously peaked at No. 81, re-entered the charts to reach No. 13 in March 1986.